Arithmetic finiteness of very irregular varieties

 where the last four equalities are due to \cref{Prop:NumericHodgeSymmetry}. \end{proof}

-Note that part (1) of~\cref{Prop:NumericHodgeSymmetry} in particular says $(-1)^{d-p} \chi(X, \Omega_X^p)\ge 0$ for all $p$, in line with the result for subvarieties of abelian varieties given by generic vanishing~\cite[cor.~1.4]{PopaSchnell}.
+Part (1) of~\cref{Prop:NumericHodgeSymmetry} in particular says that~$(-1)^{d-p} \chi(X, \Omega_X^p)\ge 0$ for all~$p$, in line with the result for subvarieties of abelian varieties given by generic vanishing~\cite[cor.~1.4]{PopaSchnell}.
 This allows to verify the numerical assumption~\eqref{SkullInequality} from the introduction for odd-dimensional varieties and for surfaces with nef cotangent bundle:

-\begin{lemma} Let $X$ be a smooth projective variety of dimension $d$ over a field of characteristic zero, and assume $h_p := (-1)^{d-p} \chi(X, \Omega_X^p)\ge 0$ for all $p$.
-Suppose either that $d$ is odd or that $X$ is a surface with nef cotangent bundle.
+\begin{lemma} Let~$X$ be a smooth projective variety of dimension~$d$ over a field of characteristic zero, and assume~$h_p := (-1)^{d-p} \chi(X, \Omega_X^p)\ge 0$ for all~$p$.
+Suppose either that~$d$ is odd or that~$X$ is a surface with nef cotangent bundle.
 Then

 \end{lemma}